cs-ieee-ist/cs-essentials/content/topics/bash/customization.md

 \[\033[00m\]\$
 ```

-Lets take a look at the second line.
+Let's take a look at the second line.
 What is happening is that we are defining the text "\u@\h" to be bold and green.
 The text format is specified between the \\[ and \\] characters.
-Inside, we must have either \033[ or \e[ to indicate that the values refer to color information.
-Now we can have values for the text format, color and background color, if none is given the default value is used.
-At the end of the tag, we must have an m to indicate the end of the color information.
+Inside, we must have either \033[ or \e[ to indicate that the values refer to colour information.
+Now we can have values for the text format, colour and background colour if none is given the default value is used.
+At the end of the tag, we must have an m to indicate the end of the colour information.

 Structure example:
 ```bash